NBISweden/excelerate-scRNAseq/session-qc/conda_instructions.md

 # Getting started

-In this workshop you will use the lab's computers, so you'll have all the necessary software installed and ready to run everything.
+In this workshop you will use the classroom computers, so you'll have all the necessary software installed and ready to run everything.

-However, if you want to use your own laptop or later want to repeat these exercises, you can follow the instructions below to do so.
-These rely on conda environments, a [self-contained directory that you](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) can use in order to reproduce all your results.
+If you want to install the same software on your own laptop after the course, you can follow the instructions below to do so.
+These rely on [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html), a self-contained directory that you can use in order to reproduce all your results.
+Two of the required software are not available as Conda packages, please see the separate [instructions for installing SingleR and CHETAH](notes_installation.txt).

 Briefly, you need to: